Understanding Hemorrhoids -- the Basics

 Hemorrhoids are swollen blood vessels of the rectum.
 The hemorrhoidal veins are located in the lowest area of the rectum and the anus.
 Sometimes they swell so that the vein walls become stretched, thin, and irritated by passing bowel movements.
 Hemorrhoids are classified into two general categories: internal and external.

-Anal bleeding and pain of any sort is alarming and should be evaluated; it can indicate a life-threatening condition, such as colorectal cancer.
-Hemorrhoids are the No. 1 cause of anal bleeding and are rarely dangerous, but a definite diagnosis from your doctor is a must.
+Anal bleeding and pain of any sort should be evaluated by a qualified health care provider; it can indicate a life-threatening condition, such as colorectal cancer.
+However, hemorrhoids are the No. 1 cause of anal bleeding and are rarely dangerous, but a definite diagnosis from your health care provider is important.